SchoolProject12345/OCardGame/README.md

 # OCardGame
-The chaotic card game project we do in OC Informatique.
+OCG for short is a chaotic card game project we made in OC Informatique.

 ## Rules
 ???